-Well, testosterone levels are very high and above the physiological range while LH and FSH (the precursors of testosterone) are extremely low.
+Total testosterone is very high and outside of the physiological range, while LH and FSH (the precursors of testosterone) are extremely low.
 This makes it clear that there is an exogenous source of testosterone coming in to the body.

 Also, estradiol (or estrogen) is on the very high end.
-Higher testosterone usually means lower estrogen, but in this case there is too much T coming into the body and all the excess is being converted into estrogen.
+Naturally high testosterone usually means lower estrogen, but in this case there is too much T coming into the body and all the excess is being converted into estrogen.

 My Lab Results